donnachaforde/donnachaforde.github.io/blogs+posts/software-engineering/wouldnt-start-here/wouldnt-start-here.md

 ## Target Market Fragmentation
 At one time, an AV vendor could afford to target a Windows-only solution and be assured that they had a significant market presence.
 Today, however, macOS has made a significant inroad into the enterprise desktop market.
 Linux and even ChromeOS are further eroding this dominance.
-Mobile and tablet devices are ubiquitous as both accompaniments to existing laptop users or as a way to distribute a electronic device to non-traditional computer users.
+Mobile and tablet devices are ubiquitous as both accompaniments to existing laptop users or as a way to distribute an electronic device to non-traditional computer users.
 The upshot is that if an AV vendor wants to meet their customers’ needs and provide a single-vendor solution, then they have to spread their resources and talent-pool across a greater number of heterogeneous platforms and development environments/paradigms.

 ### MacBooks & Chromebooks
 The traditional PC laptop market has been eroded on the higher-end by Apple MacBooks and on the entry-level by Chromebooks, although Chromebooks are more recently targeting the high-end market as well.
 The point is that both large enterprises and SMEs are demanding cross-platform solutions, more typically across Windows and macOS along the lines of a 90:10 or 80:20 split.